Making healthy swaps is easier than you might think

 Seriously though, margarine is a nasty chemically made concoction, that can lead to illness & disease when it’s consumed long term.

-Saturated fats, like butter and avocado, are now considered ‘healthy fats,’ meaning that they’re good for you, when consumed in small amounts.
+Saturated fats, like butter and avocado, are now considered ‘healthy fats,’ meaning that they’re good for you, when consumed in small amounts as part of a balanced diet.

-6. Home made popcorn, kale and other veggie chips instead of regular potato chips/crisps
+6. Home made popcorn and homemade veggie chips instead of regular potato chips/crisps

 Most regular potato chips are cooked in unhealthy vegetable oils.
 Another good reason to avoid them is that a lot of them contain palm oil.